 Non- Executive Directors (NEDs) i.e. Independent NEDs and Non- Independent NEDs (except chairman) of a Company do not participate in the day-to-day management of the Company.
-Their participation is limited to board meetings and Committee meetings.
+Their participation is limited to discussions in the board meetings and Committee meetings.
 At times, they may be assigned some specific tasks which do not conflict with their roles.

-Certain Non-Executive Directors are classified Non-Independent either due to their association with the promoter group or because they have been associated with the Company either in executive role or as former promoter or are related party.
+Certain Independent Directors are classified Non-Independent by SES either due to their association with the promoter group or because they have been associated with the Company either in executive role or as former promoter or are related party.

 Independent Non-Executive directors are those directors, who apart from receiving directors' remuneration, do not have any material pecuniary relationship with the Company, its promoters, its directors, its senior management or its holding Company, its subsidiaries and associates, which may affect Independence of such Directors.
-SES is of opinion that such pecuniary relationships other than directors' remuneration, may make it difficult for a Director to put shareholders' interests above personal or related party interests.
+SES is of the opinion that any such pecuniary relationships other than directors' remuneration, may make it difficult for a Director to put shareholders' interests above personal or related party interests.
 Therefore, SES discourages any pecuniary relationship, other than directors' remuneration of the Independent Directors with the Company.
-In cases where the Independent Directors have any pecuniary relationship with the Company, then, SES shall test the independence of the ID on the following 3 parameters referred as 'Significant relationship':
+Ideally, IDs must not have any relationship (whether pecuniary or otherwise) with the Company other than that as a Board member of the Company.
+In cases where the Independent Director has any relationship with the Company, then, SES shall test the independence of the ID on various parameters referred as 'Significant relationship' on a case to case basis, which include: